 Can’t choose between Madrid or Barcelona?
 Granada or Valencia?
-In this article, we’ll run through the best student cities in Spain for international students.
+In this article, we’ll run through the best student cities to study in Spain for international students.

 Barcelona is one of the most popular cities in Spain, not only for foreign students but for tourists as well.
 The sunny climate gives the city its unique appeal over stunning beaches and urban squares.